Something later

 • Worried about yourself or someone you know?
 Take our ASPD screener.

-Description of an adult who would qualify
+Description of an adult who would qualify for a diagnosis of ASPD

 “Jack” is a 25-year-old man.
 Since he was a teenager, he has struggled to follow the rules at home, school, and work.
 He was often in trouble at home for fighting with his siblings, staying out at night, or stealing.
 Although he is bright and enjoys reading, he was bored in school and had poor grades due to frequently skipping classes.
 As an adult he has struggled to keep a job because he frequently shows up late or under the influence.
 He has been arrested twice for driving while impaired, and once for starting a fight outside a bar.
 He seems unconcerned about how his behavior affects other people.